 It’s that time of year again — teachers are preparing their lessons, parents are preparing their children, and students are trying to adjust after a long summer break.
-Back-to-school means preparation and planning in all different aspects, and security should never be neglected.
+Back-to-school means preparation and planning in many different areas, and security is one that should never be neglected.
 There’s no better time than now to evaluate and adjust your school’s current security plan.
-Here are some tips to help you cultivate a safer school environment.
+Here are some tips to help:

 1. Review, review, review